abdul-1432/Animated-Page-Width-Decorations/README.md

 - **Page-Width Animations:** Decorations that dynamically adjust to the width of the user's screen, creating a seamless and responsive visual experience.

 - **Easy Integration:** Simple to use and integrate into your existing projects.
-Just include the library and customize as needed.
+Just include the library and customize it as needed.

 - **Customizable:** Customize the animations to match your website's theme.
 Adjust speed, colors, and styles to create a unique look.